 If for some reason, you can’t locate the product key, you can refer our how to recover Windows 8.1 product key from the Registry without using third-party tools guide.

-Step 6: Accept the license agreement by checking the option titled I accept the license terms and clicking Accept button.
+Step 6: Accept the license agreement by checking the option titled I accept the license terms and clicking the Accept button.

 If the free space available on your system drive (Windows 8.1 drive) is not sufficient for the operation, you’ll be asked to free up required space before continuing further.